mack-wilson/words-to-sentence/README.md

-# words-to-sentence
-Welcome to my first original mid-sized project.
+# Welcome to my first original mid-sized project.
 I hope I'm not biting off more than I can chew.

 When this program is executed, the user will be asked to provide three of their 'favourite' verb, noun, and adjective.
 These three words will need to be separate by a comma (and, a space).